Hackerjef/Modmail-plugins/README.md

 As per all plugins for kyb3r's modmail, most need to be added by `[p] add ...`

-below is a table for all the current plugins that I've made/description/how to install.
+below is a table for all the current plugins that are currently available
 ### Plugins:

 <table>